Canon PowerShot CF & SD Memory Card Compatibility

 CompactFlash Models

-The models below are compatible with CompactFlash memory cards with a maximum capacity of 2GB.
+The models are compatible with CompactFlash memory cards with a maximum capacity of 2GB.
 Using a larger capacity card will cause errors to occur.
-The camera will not work.
+The camera will not be able to take photos.

 These have the same model name in every country.